Cucumber-sesame salad with yogurt, mint, and garlicky chili oil. This Asian cucumber salad is light and nutritious, and super easy to make.

-Why You'll Love this Cucumber Salad Recipe
+Why You’ll Love this Cucumber Sesame Salad

-Cucumbers and yogurt is one of the most refreshing combinations of all time.
-However what really adds a layer of intrigue to this combo is garlic and chili flakes.
-The garlicky chili oil adds depth, complexity, and just enough kick to liven up anything you pair it with.
-For example, grilled fish, burgers, chicken, or even strips of baked tofu.
+The chili oil adds depth, complexity, and just enough kick to liven up anything you pair it with.
+For example, fish, burgers, chicken, or your go-to tofu recipe.

 The chili oil is also fantastic as a stand-alone condiment.
 You can drizzle it over just about any grilled protein or vegetable you're cooking up.

-Serve this refreshing Asian cucumber salad as an appetizer or side dish this summer.
-It's the perfect recipe to use up your bounty of homegrown 'cukes, and will become a seasonal staple.
+Serve this refreshing cucumber salad as an appetizer or side dish this summer.
+It’s the perfect recipe to use up your bounty of homegrown ‘cukes, and will become a seasonal staple.

-Recipe Ingredients:
+The Ingredients:

 - Cucumber: You can use any type of cucumber in this salad, however I prefer English or Persian because they're seedless.
 English are also called hot-house cucumbers, and they're long and thin with dark green skin.
 If you use garden cucumbers, it's best to remove the seeds.